simplecrawler/simplecrawler/README.md

 * `crawler.maxResourceSize=16777216` -
     The maximum resource size that will be downloaded, in bytes.
 Defaults to 16MB.
+* `crawler.supportedMimeTypes` -
+    An array of RegExp objects used to determine what MIME types simplecrawler should look for resources in.
+If `crawler.downloadUnsupported` is false, this also restricts what resources are downloaded.
 * `crawler.downloadUnsupported=true` -
-    simplecrawler will download files it can't parse.
+    simplecrawler will download files it can't parse (determined by `crawler.supportedMimeTypes`).
 Defaults to true, but if you'd rather save the RAM and GC lag, switch it off.
 When false, it closes sockets for unsupported resources.
 * `crawler.needsAuth=false` -
     Flag to specify if the domain you are hitting requires basic authentication.
 * `crawler.authUser=""` -